Lakeland Revival: Controversy

 The revival generated some controversy among members of the Christian community, as some leaders questioned (or even outright rejected) its authenticity.
 There was even criticism from inside the Charismatic/Pentecostal part of the Church.
 For instance, in response to concerns raised over the revival, George O. Wood, general superintendent of the Assemblies of God USA, of which Ignited Church is a member, issued a statement on revival in June 2008.
-While not mentioning Lakeland specifically, the statement cautioned against over emphasis on charismatic manifestations and miracles, stating that "Miraculous manifestations are never the test of a true revival.
+While not mentioning Lakeland specifically, the statement cautioned against over-emphasis on charismatic manifestations and miracles, stating that "Miraculous manifestations are never the test of a true revival.
 Fidelity to God's Word is the test".
 A noted Charismatic Bible scholar, theologian, author, and publisher, Steven Lambert, published a series of scathing articles soon after the meetings began, denouncing them as "wildfire," i.e., a false revival or movement, and demonstrating characteristics of the occult and cultism, remonstrating their principals, participants, and promoters, as well as repudiating the doctrines and practices fostered by and under the auspices of the meetings' organizers and participants.

+Religion scholar Matthew D. Taylor states that the event "raised searching questions about [C. Peter Wagner's] whole [New Apostolic Reformation] paradigm" as a number of the movement's prophets and apostles had supported Bentley because of personal revelations ostensibly from God.
+Wagner received backlash, and some apostles left the International Coalition of Apostolic Leaders afterward.

 Other Christian leaders challenged Bentley because they view Charismatic and Pentecostal doctrine as being essentially heretical.
 Some criticism stemmed from some of Todd Bentley's unorthodox practices, which included shouting "Bam, Bam!" while praying for the sick and testifying to having had visions of an angel named Emma.
 Bentley's most controversial claims consisted of over twenty-five cases where he said the dead were raised away from the stage.
 In an effort to verify reported healings, Bentley's staff said they welcomed as much documentation as people were willing to give, including verification from doctors.
-ABC's Nightline) reported that "Not a single claim of Bentley's healing powers could be independently verified."
+ABC's Nightline reported that "Not a single claim of Bentley's healing powers could be independently verified."
 However, the Charlotte Observer reported on the same series of meetings, "The revival's media relations staff has tried to document healings.
 They e-mailed the Observer information on 15 people reportedly healed, providing phone numbers for each and noting that 12 had received medical verification.
 The Observer contacted five, plus three whose names were not provided, including Burgee.
 Each said God had healed them through, or related to, Bentley and the Lakeland services."
 Strader responded to the Nightline report with the following statement, "Strader said privacy concerns and laws forbidding the release of medical records have prevented revival officials from releasing complete information about the identities and conditions of people claiming to be healed."
 World Magazine also reported on looking into the validity of healing claims with mixed results.